Published August 2024, updated November 2025–Word puking gets in the way of better business writing because it says nothing and wastes time.

 Here’s an example of word puking from a restaurant website:

-Discover culinary perfection at Guy Savoy in Las Vegas, a top-ranked restaurant celebrated for its artful blend of French gastronomy and contemporary flair.
-With Chef Guy Savoy’s innovative creations and an ambiance of refined luxury, this culinary destination promises an unforgettable dining experience at the pinnacle of gourmet indulgence.
+Discover culinary perfection at JohnSmith in Miami, a top-ranked restaurant celebrated for its artful blend of French gastronomy and contemporary flair.
+With Chef John Smith’s innovative creations and an ambiance of refined luxury, this culinary destination promises an unforgettable dining experience at the pinnacle of gourmet indulgence.

 Now, if I wanted to teach you how to say nothing, I would use this blurb as an example.
 Because speaking of pinnacles, this is the pinnacle of word puking.

-Does it tell us anything about the food at this restaurant?
+Does this blurb tell us anything about the food at this restaurant?
 Nope.

 Honestly, I have no idea what you get when you combine French gastronomy with contemporary flair, especially when you consider that the definition of gastronomy is simply “the practice or art of choosing, cooking, and eating good food.”
 So how is that not contemporary?